0xM1cx/Obsidian-Notes/Web_Development/JsObjects.md

 	key2: value2
 };
 ```
 Here, an object `object_name` is defined.
-Each member of an object is a **key:value** pari separated by commas and enclosed in curly braces `{}`
+Each member of an object is a **key: value** pair separated by commas and enclosed in curly braces `{}`

-You can also define an object in a signle line.
+You can also define an object in a single line.
 ```js
 const person = {name: 'john', age: 20};
 ```